Anisotropic generalization of Stinchcombe's solution for conductivity of random resistor network on a Bethe lattice: Acknowledgments

 \section{Acknowledgments}

-FS is grateful to Professor Puru Gujrati, his Ph.D. advisor, for an introduction to the Bethe lattice approach in statistical physics.
-We thank the German Federal Ministry of Education and Research (BMBF) for the financial support of the project CarboNet No. 03X0504E.
+FS is grateful to Professor P.D.
+Gujrati for many fruitful discussions and kind attention.
+We also thank the anonymous referees for their valuable comments and constructive criticism.
+The financial support of the German Federal Ministry of Education and Research (BMBF) under the project CarboNet No. 03X0504E is gratefully acknowledged.

-\section{Anisotropic Bethe lattice theory \cite{Stinchcombe,Hughes}}
+\section{Anisotropic Bethe lattice theory}

-For a branch and its $z-1$ next generation subbranches (see Fig. \ref{FigBetheLettice}) a set of conductivities is defined:
+This section is essentially the anisotropic generalization of Ref. \cite{Stinchcombe} with the intermediate steps shown explicitly in Ref. \cite{Hughes}.
+For a branch starting from an $\alpha$-bond and its $z-1$ next generation subbranches (see Fig. \ref{FigBetheLettice}), the set of conductivities is defined:

 which are zero or finite according as the corresponding root bonds are empty or occupied, where the index $i = 0$ is reserved for the branch origin.
 These subbranches are connected in parallel, so that the conductivities $b_{\alpha}^{(0)}$ are given by